hashicorp/packer/.release/docker/README.md

 # Packer Docker Container

 The root of this repository contains the officially supported HashiCorp Dockerfile to build the hashicorp/packer docker image.
-The `dev` docker image should be built for local dev and testing, while the production docker image, `release-default`, is built in CI and makes use of CI-built binaries.
+The `dev` docker image should be built for local dev and testing, while the production docker image, `release`, is built in CI and makes use of CI-built binaries.
 The `official` docker image is built using the official binaries from releases.hashicorp.com.

 ## Build

 See the Makefile targets in the root of this repository for building Packer images in either development or release modes:

-  - `make docker-dev` or `make docker-full`
+  - `make docker-dev`
+  - `make docker-official`
   - `make docker-multiarch-official`
-  - `make docker-official` or `make docker-light`
   - `make docker`

 ### Usage